jimmyneutront/commuto-docs/docs/technical-reference/core-tec-ref.md

 function reportPaymentReceived(bytes16 swapID)
 ```

 Used by the seller to indicate that they have received payment.
-This function can only be called by the buyer.
+This function can only be called by the seller.

 | Name   | Type    | Description                                            |
 |:-------|:--------|:-------------------------------------------------------|